fission-codes/keystore-idb/README.md

 In-browser key management with IndexedDB and the Web Crypto API.

 Securely store and use keys for encryption, decryption, and signatures.
 IndexedDB and Web Crypto keep keys safe from malicious javascript.

-Supports both RSA (RSA-PSS & RSA-OAEP) and Elliptic Curves (P-256, P-381 & P-521).
+Supports both RSA (RSASSA-PKCS1-v1_5 & RSA-OAEP) and Elliptic Curves (P-256, P-381 & P-521).

 ECC (Elliptic Curve Cryptography) is only available on Chrome.
 Firefox and Safari do not support ECC and must use RSA.
 _Specifically, this is an issue with storing ECC keys in IndexedDB_